4 - Embedded Programming

 Thonny

-We then move on to our QPAD-Xiao, but we have to solder those together first.
+Then we moved on to our QPAD-Xiao, which we had to solder first.
 Henk shows us how it's done, we first solder on the two resistors, the Xiao RP2040 microcontroller and the OLED screen.

 Using the Xiao documentation we look up which pin number corresponds to what.
 We then use the shell in Thonny to directly send instructions to the device.